 Although this is slightly more than for a small business, it is one of the lowest taxes for companies in the entire European Union.

 The issue of regulating VAT in Romania also remains an important issue.
 It is already one of the lowest in the entire EU, and if government plans are to be believed, it is to be reduced to 15% altogether in the future.
 Currently, however, the standard VAT rate is 19%.
 There are also two preferential rates – 9% and 5%.
 Importantly, the entrepreneur is obliged to become a VAT payer only after exceeding the turnover of EUR 88,500 per year.

 An important issue is also the fact that many products and services are subject to preferential VAT rates.
-For example: a 5% rate applies for accommodation.
+For example: a 5% rate applies for food.
 The rules themselves are also simpler than anywhere else in Europe.
 In addition, entrepreneurs can transfer the collected VAT to the Tax Office once a quarter.
 There is also no obligation to pay with the split payment mechanism.
 Unless you put your company in debt and you fail to meet your tax obligations on a regular basis.
 However, if you voluntarily use the split payment mechanism, then you get a discount on income tax (CIT).

 How to form a company in Romania?

-In general, the process of registering a company in Romania can be divided into the following 6 stages:
+In general, the process of registering a company in Romania can be divided into the following 6 stages.